 This Terrier originated in the seventeenth century as a hardy working dog that the farmers used for hunting otter and badger and ridding properties of vermin.
 His long low structure was ideally suited for the "going to ground" tasks of his working days

-Dandie Dinmont Terrier puppies are a somewhat rare breed which makes it very important to locate a
+Dandie Dinmont Terrier puppies are a unique and somewhat rare breed which makes it very important to locate a

 reputable breeder if you are interested in obtaining one.

 A professional breeder will be dedicated to the preservation of the breed standard, be a member of the AKC as well as the national association for the breed.
 Both of these associations will be able to direct you to reliable breeders.

 Once you have done all your research on the Dandie, including reading the information on this page, prepare a list of questions you want to ask the breeder and especially ask what health screenings they do on the parents and the puppies once they have arrived.

 get an introduction to the parents of the puppy as this will give you an impression of their personality and

 temperament.
 Most breeders would also have records of the puppy's genealogy.

 Another important inquiry is to establish whether registration with the AKC has been completed -

 bearing in mind that only puppies whose parents are AKC registered are eligible for registration with this club.